scoates/zappa-end-to-end-tests/README.md

 # End-to-end testing for Zappa

-This directory contains end-to-end tests.
+This repository contains end-to-end tests.
 This tests *actual* deployments of Zappa, within a real AWS account.
 Running these tests costs money (in AWS usage fees).

 They are separate from the main Zappa repository `tests/` because of this cost, and also because they are fundamentally different from the unit/integration tests in `tests/`.